 Preheat oven to 350° F. Foil and grease a 11×17 inch cookie sheet.

-In a medium bowl beat the eggs on high speed of mixer for 5 minutes.
-Gradually add in sugar.
-Stir in pumpkin and lemon juice.
+In a medium bowl beat the 3 eggs on high speed of mixer for 5 minutes.

 Turn out on a dish towel generously sprinkled with powdered sugar.

 Starting at the narrow end, roll towel and cake together.
 Let completely cool.
-Unroll and fill.
+Unroll and fill with the salted caramel filling.

 Salted Caramel Filling

-Spread the filling over the unrolled cake.
-Roll and chill for at least one hour.
+Spread the filling over the cooled unrolled cake.
+Roll and chill for a couple of hours.

 Make sure and beat the eggs for the full five minutes.
 Beating the eggs adds air into the cake batter and gives it a light and fluffy finished product.